 a) bi-[number] ‘and [number] more, plus [number]’ (like in 11)

 b) ce-[number] ‘another [number] until’ (like in 15)

 c) quizaha ‘will walk to’ (like in 15)

 |Set A||Set B|

 Your turn!
-Figure out the composition of the following Zapotec numbers.
-They are already segmented for you.
-Then explain how they mean what they mean.
+Each of the following numbers is already split into parts for you.
+Figure out the composition of each number, then explain how they mean what they mean.

 or ce-chona qui-zaha calle

 or ce-topa qui-zaha calle